Skip to main content

 An account describes how a plugin reaches an upstream service.
 Account config usually includes connection settings, credential references, display metadata, and the policy name used for that account.

 Accounts are deployment-owned.
-Agents may select exposed accounts through the MCP surface, but they should not receive the service credentials behind those accounts.
+Agents may select exposed accounts through Arbiter operations, but they should not receive the service credentials behind those accounts.

 Policies

 A policy describes what the plugin should allow for an account.
 Policies are plugin-specific because each service has different meaningful controls.
-An SMTP policy might limit recipients or require confirmation; an IMAP policy might limit readable folders or message operations.
+An SMTP policy might limit recipients or send rate; an IMAP policy might limit readable folders or message operations.

-Policies are cross-cutting config: they are separate files, but accounts refer to them by name so multiple accounts can share policy shape when useful.
+Policies are cross-cutting config: they are separate files, but accounts refer to them by name.
+Bootstrap creates a matching policy for each new account, but multiple accounts can share one policy when that is useful.

 Scaffolding flow